zerotier/docs/docs/integrating-physical-networks.md

 Most of the time, choose routing.

-Do you have devices that can't install zerotier, use broadcast or multicast, and needs to talk to ZeroTier nodes?
+Do you have devices that can't install zerotier, use broadcast or multicast, and need to talk to ZeroTier nodes?
 Then consider bridging.

 ```mermaid